testingacc333330/Horizon-Web-Browser/README.md

 # How to execute Horizon

-Go to bin inside of the Horizon's folder to find the executable file.
+Go to bin and then debug inside of the Horizon's folder to find the executable file.